bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 0:** 00:02:03

 Let's go.
-When he was talking to me about the talk, because I really wanted him to do that one since I thought it was a cool demonstration of the process for making that kind of code change, he was telling me he wasn't sure he could get it to compile in 30 minutes.
+Okay, yeah.
+When he was talking to me about the talk, because I really wanted him to do that one, because I thought it was a cool demonstration of what the process is for making that kind of code change, he was telling me that he wasn't sure he could get it to compile in 30 minutes.

 **Speaker 1:** 00:02:18

 It did.
-I remember back when Counterparty first launched, there were new types of spam going on in the network.
-The Counterparty people were saying things like, "you can't stop us, we can just add new things you can't detect."
-At the time, Luke made this cool poster.
-He updated his mempool policy and said, "Look, it took five minutes, I just added a line, and now I've filtered your new type of spam."
-It reminded me of that.
-It doesn't take much to actually fight this stuff.
+Yeah, I remember back when Counterparty first launched, there was new types of spam going on in the network back then.
+And the Counterparty people were saying, like, you can't stop us, we can just add new things that you can't detect.
+And at the time, he made this cool post where he was like, he updated his mempool policy, and he was like, look, it took five minutes.
+I just added a line, and now I filtered your new type of spam.
+And it reminded me of that.
+It was like, it doesn't take much to actually fight this stuff.

 **Speaker 0:** 00:02:46

 Right, it just takes a little bit of proactivity.
-I had a tweet thread after listening to the talks about how, really, one side of the debate...
+I mean, so when you say fight this stuff, I had a tweet thread after listening to the talks about how really one side of the debate...

 ## Filtering Bitcoin Transactions

 **Speaker 0:** 00:02:57

-A lot of what we talked about at the conference was this filtering stuff.
-It felt like more of a theme than I was intending it to be.
-But there are kind of two positions.
-One is that we can't fight it, we should let them do it — they're paying for block space.
-As long as people are paying for whatever data they want included in a transaction, and the transactions aren't spamming the network in terms of sheer number of transactions, that's arbitrarily fine.
-Then there's the position that Luke and the "Knots" organization hold —
+A lot of stuff that we talked about at the conference was this filtering stuff.
+I felt like that was more of a theme than I was intending it to be.
+But one of the things I feel like there's kind of two positions.
+One is that we can't fight it.
+We should let them do it.
+They're paying for block space.
+So it's, you know, in terms of letting people pay for whatever data they want to get into a transaction, that's arbitrarily fine as long as they're paying for it and the transactions aren't spamming the network necessarily with number of transactions, if that makes sense.
+And then there's, I think, the position that Luke and the Knots organization, for better or worse, I don't know if you call that.

 **Speaker 1:** 00:03:38

-We call them Nazis.
+We call them Knots.

 **Speaker 0:** 00:03:39

-The Knots — they're like, well, we should and we can fight it, and here's how we're going to do it.
-They're digging in and doing their best to prevent this type of data from being written into the blockchain by filtering out those transactions.
-Where would you say you fall on that spectrum?
-Are you for continually updating filters so this data doesn't arrive at your node, or should people be allowed to write arbitrary data into the blockchain as long as they're willing to pay for it?
+Knots.
+OK, yeah.
+The Knots, they're like, well, we should and we can fight it.
+And here's how we're going to do it.
+And we're digging in and going to do our best to prevent this type of data being written into the blockchain by filtering out transactions included.
+Where would you say that you fall on that spectrum?
+Are you like, we should continually update our filters and try to make it such that this data doesn't arrive at your node, or is it, you know, we should let people write arbitrary data into the blockchain as long as they're willing to pay for it?

 **Speaker 1:** 00:04:11

 I'm a fan of the first one.
-I like to fight the spam and try to eliminate as much of it as possible, increase the cost of producing spam, and generally make their lives harder so that Bitcoin is better money.
+I like to fight the spam and try to eliminate as much of it as possible, increase the cost of production of spam and generally just make their — make their lives harder so that — so that Bitcoin is better money.

 **Speaker 0:** 00:04:27

-My understanding of this is similar to how things grow in a forest — something grows, a predator comes along and eats it, so it grows spines, and eventually you end up with flowers that are beautiful but you can't touch because they're too poisonous.
-My worry with constant evolution is that spammers will find new ways to put data into transactions.
-Is it worth fighting that endless fight, making them more sophisticated and incentivizing them to go around the mempool to get their transactions into blocks?
+You think that like.
+Like, yeah, do you think that filtering stuff out is a...
+I mean, okay, so my understanding of this, though, is you know how when things are growing in the forest, they grow one thing and then a little predator comes along and eats it, and so then it grows spines and then you end up with flowers that are beautiful but you can't touch them because they're too poisonous or something.
+Is there something, do you think, like my worry with like the constant evolution is that spammers are going to find new ways to put data into transactions.
+Is it worth fighting the endless fight to make them more sophisticated and incentivize them to go around the mempool to get their transactions into blocks?

 **Speaker 1:** 00:05:10

 I think so.
-If it's a never-ending battle, there's nothing wrong with having a never-ending resistance against it.
-Perhaps instead of us getting complacent and saying "we can't fight it," they'll be the ones to get complacent and say "none of our attacks are working."
+Yeah, I think if it's a never-ending battle, there's nothing wrong with having a never ending resistance against it.
+Perhaps instead of us being the ones to get complacent and just say, well, we can't fight it.
+Perhaps they will be the ones to get complicit and just say, well, none of our attacks are working.

 **Speaker 0:** 00:05:30